Q & A

 Safes for protecting valuables (burglary) offer limited fire protection for paper documents.
 In general, this is either for thirty minutes or one hour.
 Should you specifically require fire protection, please contact us for advice.

-Key Lock - a manual key operated lock (key length will vary dependent on grade of safe).
+Key Lock - a manual key operated lock (key length will vary dependent on the grade of safe).

 Electronic lock - an electronically operated keypad lock with a changeable combination.